stungeye/Programming-1-Notes/docs/02-conventions-and-reference/00-conventions-and-reference.md

 ## Secondary Sources

-These secondary sources should also be considered manuals you should consult before Goolging:
+These secondary sources should also be considered manuals you should consult before Googling:

 - [CppReference.com](https://en.cppreference.com/w/) - Great reference for all things C++.
 Editable by the community as a wiki.
 - [CPlusPlus.com](https://www.cplusplus.com/reference/) - Check here if you need a "second opinion" from ☝️.
 - [LearnCpp.com](https://www.learncpp.com/) - Giant detailed tutorial for learning all of C++.
-- [openFrameworks Reference](https://openframeworks.cc/documentation/) - Official API documentation for core classes and functions.
-- [openFrameworks Learning](https://openframeworks.cc/learning/) - Official tutorials and the openFrameworks ebook.
-- [openFrameworks Forum](https://forum.openframeworks.cc/) - Friendly place to ask questions or search for know problems.

 ## Help Improve These Notes